haondt/ascii-art/README.md

 I thought perhaps I could reduce the amount of contrast caused by strategy 3 by running some preprocessing on the image with Pillow.
 Strategy 4 is to first convert the image to only black and white pixels, and then run strategy 3.
+This had the opposite effect of raising the contrast even higher and making the edges even sharper.
 Both steps are shown below.

 ![](sample/preprocessed.jpg)